Zeriabo/messagingApp/README.md

 Logs can be read with `docker logs messaging-db`
 =======
 Logs can be read with `docker logs messaging-db`

 #descripton

-Let's break down the encryption and decryption process in your code.

 Encryption:
 Generate RSA Key Pair: